uthvah/glyph/README.md

 ## 🚀 Getting Started

 Go to the [**Latest Releases Page**](https://github.com/your_username/glyph/releases/latest) and download the appropriate package for your operating system.
+(Installers coming soon!
+Ignore the table for now.)

 | Operating System | Download File | Instructions |
 | :--- | :--- | :--- |